nirv-ai/uiproto/README.md

 # uiproto

-typescript starter kit for the UI
+typescript starter kit for the UI focusing on UI primitives with high Accessibility for rapidly prototyping Single Page Web Apps and Static frontends

 ## attribution